Menu

 At Forest Hall Primary School we regularly consider how our curriculum meets the needs of our children then adapt the order, time allocated and starting step for teaching key concepts accordingly.

-We have also focused efforts on the core knowledge that children need to secure by the end of each year and redesigned our
+We have focused our efforts on the core knowledge that children need to secure by the end of each year and redesigned our

 Maths Non Negotiables to reflect the DfE Primary National Curriculum Guidance 2020 ready-to-progress criteria.